 The Arts & Crafts part of the market runs Mondays, Wednesdays, Fridays, and Weekends, while the Antiques & Collectables part runs Tuesdays, Thursdays, and Fridays.
 (This means Friday is the best day for your Greenwich day out if you want to visit the Greenwich Market!).
 Food stalls are available every day.

 Perhaps one of the oddest things I did on my first trip to London was the walk from the Docklands to Greenwich through the Foot Tunnel.
 I don’t know how I discovered it during my research – but it’s definitely one of the most unique things to do in London!

 The tunnel was built in 1902 to provide pedestrian crossing under the Thames.
 It spans 1,215 feet in length at pops up right along the Greenwich riverfront.
-You could walk to the Docklands and back using the tunnel, or choose to leave Greenwich through the tunnel, walking to nearby Island Gardens DLR station on the Docklands side.
+You could walk to the Docklands and back using the tunnel, or choose to leave Greenwich through the tunnel, walking to nearby Island Gardens DLR station on the Docklands side of the river.

 11. Trafalgar Tavern